jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Minutes:

-*
+* Memberships are now available, but are overshadowed by the marketting for the Drupal camp taking place.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================